Hollister Co.: Flagship store

 The company opened the first flagship store for the Hollister concept 16 July 2009.
 The flagship was located in SoHo, New York, on Broadway.
 Four floors of the occupied building provide a retail space of 40000 sqft.
 A company flagship representative commented, "The EPIC store is what Hollister is all about—big waves, surf, sun, and hanging out on the pier.
 The laidback HCo. vibe is effortlessly cool, and we're bringing the SoCal lifestyle to SoHo."
 Out of the total capital expenditures for fiscal 2008 of A&F Co. (up to 445 million USD), approximately US$300 million was spent on new store construction and remodeling, including the HCO flagship.
-The Hollister flagship store in SoHo closed in 2019.
+The Hollister flagship store in SoHo closed in 2019 as part of a mass closure.

 Legal issues

 Trademark conflict with Hollister, California

 According to an article in the Los Angeles Times in April 2009, Abercrombie & Fitch has threatened merchants and residents of Hollister, California who want to use the name "Hollister" on clothing.
 The article quotes David Cupps, general counsel for Abercrombie & Fitch: "If they try, they would get a call and much more."

 Also, according to the article: "The controversy over the name heated up in 2006 when Stacey Crummett, chief executive of Hollister-based Rag City Blues, added the word "Hollister" to the label of her vintage blue jeans.
 In response to her trademark registration application, Abercrombie & Fitch attorneys sent her a letter alleging she was violating the company's trademark and threatening to sue."
 Crummett subsequently withdrew the application.